 Celebrate an old-fashioned Christmas tradition in style with a visit to Fort Reno’s Christmas Guns event, held at Historic Fort Reno in El Reno.
 Witness this unique tradition brought to America by German immigrants and make sure your holiday ear muffs are fastened in place as firearms are discharged around the grounds.
 According to legend, the loud noise produced by the firearms will dispel evil spirits before the upcoming holiday.
 After Christmas Guns, stick around for storytelling, snacks and a visit from Santa.

 Step into a living Christmas postcard, bundle up with warm scarves and mittens, and dash across the ice with a trip to a holiday ice rink across the state.
 Seek out the Devon Ice Rink in downtown Oklahoma City during Downtown in December and glide around the rink as you celebrate the city’s winter splendor with other holiday revelers.
 Or, venture north of Oklahoma City to the Edmond Outdoor Ice Rink in Mitch Park and enjoy the fresh air and open, starlit skies.
-Tulsa's annual Winterfest celebration also invites holiday visitors to its outdoor rink for ice skating beneath a stunning 44-ft. tall Christmas tree with the lights from the Tulsa skyline twinkling in the distance.
+Tulsa's annual Winterfest celebration also invites holiday visitors to its indoor rink for ice skating in the BOK Center.

 No holiday would be complete without a trip through sparkling Christmas light displays, so be sure to check out the Top Holiday Light Displays in Oklahoma and start making holiday memories in Oklahoma that will last a lifetime!
 Drive through parks alive with holiday spirit, stroll among the twinkling lights or enjoy a sleigh ride in a Christmas wonderland at any of Oklahoma's festive light displays.